Picaazi/KidSat/README.md

 ### Intial Setup

 The data step is suitably quick to run on your local computer, or this can all be done on a VM on GCP.
 Create a virtual environment and install all the modules in ```requirements.txt```.
+Note that the code is currently configured to predict orphanhood in Zambia for under 16s.

 ### DHS data
 First register for access to the DHS data in the necessary countries.
 For each country and year download all the Stata files, alongside the Geographic data (Shape file).
 This must be done manually, not via the bulk download manager.
 Store this data at ```survey_processing/dhs_data```.
 The file structure should be as follows: